Ericonaldo/Minigrid/README.md

 This environment is an empty room, and the goal of the agent is to push the box to reach every goal square, which provides a sparse reward.
 A small penalty is subtracted for the number of steps to reach every goal.
+And there will be a large bonus once all boxes reach their goal squares.
+If the game used colored goals, then different colored boxes must reach the same colored goal, making it much harder to solve.

 <p align="center">
     <img src="figures/boxpushing-env.png" width=250 alt="Figure of the empty environment">